savdagod/TidbytAssistant/README.md

 ```
 4. You can add as many devices as you want.
 5. Restart HomeAssistant.
-6. Once HomeAssistant restarts, you should now have an action called TidbytAssistant: Push.
-Use this in your automations to send notifiations.
+6. Once HomeAssistant restarts, you should now have multiple actions as well as light and seitch entities for each Tidbyt you've added.
+Use these in your automations to send notifiations, text, your own .star files or adjust the brightness of your display.

 ## Features